High Speed Integral

 What is it?

 The High Speed Integral (HSI) resembles another integral term.
-However, its output is proportional to the collecive input, which reverses when the collective is negative.
-This is the "arching" effect you might see on FBLs like a vbar, where if one tilt the helicotper at high collective, and move the collective up and down, the swash plate would resemble one side of a seesaw.
+However, its output is proportional to the collective input, which reverses when the collective is negative.
+This is the "arching" effect you might see on FBLs like a vbar, where if one tilt the helicopter at high collective, and move the collective up and down, the swash plate would resemble one side of a seesaw.

 How to tune it?